 GFSI’s impact has been far-reaching, both for the industry and consumers.
 By promoting the harmonization of food safety standards, GFSI has simplified compliance for businesses operating in multiple countries.

-This harmonized approach is crucial for ensuring safe food in turbulent times, such as during global disruptions or crises, by providing a resilient and agile framework that helps maintain food safety standards.
-GFSI’s strategies are especially important in the context of climate change, which introduces new challenges to food safety, pest control, and supply chain resilience, making robust standards essential for food in turbulent times.
+This harmonized approach is crucial for ensuring safe food during turbulent times, such as global disruptions or crises.
+It provides a resilient and agile framework that helps maintain food safety standards.

 GFSI has raised the bar for food safety practices globally and has played a critical role in reducing foodborne illnesses and recalls.